Daniel Andrews: China

-Upon his election, Andrews fast-tracked Victoria's ties with the PRC.
-Firstly, he led a group of prominent Victorians to China on his first overseas trip and promised to send his entire cabinet there during his first term.
-The Andrews government signed a memorandum of understanding (MoU) with the Chinese government under the Belt and Road Initiative in October 2018, but kept its details secret until he released it five weeks later.
-The MoU involves cooperation on facilities connectivity, unimpeded trade, finance, people-to-people bond[s], and the "Digital Silkroad".
+As Premier, Andrews priortised relations between with China and ministers were directed to visit in their official capacity.
+His government signed a memorandum of understanding (MoU) with the Chinese government under the Belt and Road Initiative in October 2018, but kept its details secret until he released it five weeks later.
+The MoU involved cooperation on facilities connectivity, unimpeded trade, finance, people-to-people bonds, and the "Digital Silkroad".
 Cooperation was to be in the form of "dialogue, joint research, pilot programs, knowledge sharing, and capacity building".
 Andrews said at the time that the MoU "does not bind Victoria to be involved in any specific project or initiative" and "the government will consider both the Victorian and national interest before agreeing to be involved in any specific activity".
 On 21 April 2021, the Commonwealth Government used its veto powers to cancel the agreements made between Victoria and China under the Belt and Road Initiative.